Morgan Advanced Materials: From formation to flotation

-Morganite
+Flotation to late 20th century

 In 1939 the company's subsidiary Morganite Crucible opened its works at Norton in Worcestershire.
 During the Second World War this facility employed European Voluntary Workers who were accommodated at Bowbrook House in nearby Peopleton.
 In 2010 the site, which had recently been closed, was sold for use as an industrial estate; in part of the site, Molten Metal Products Ltd was set up by former Morgan employees Dave Hill and Jim Ritchie, to distribute Morganite products and manufacture Morgan furnaces under licence.

-Early adopter of computers

 In 1954 the company became one of the first businesses in the UK to computerise its financial records, with the first order of a HEC4 computer, operational in 1955.
 In 1964 the first commercial sale of the ICT 1900 series computer was to the company.

-Late 20th century
+In 1964 the company acquired Steatite & Porcelain Products from Imperial Chemical Industries (ICI): this company, based in Stourport, had been established as Ernst Hildebrant Limited in 1907 and had been owned by ICI in 1941.

 A joint venture of Morgan's Thermal Ceramics division and the Carborundum Universal company, part of the Indian industrial conglomerate Murugappa Group, has existed since 1982.

 21st century

 The company changed its name to Morgan Advanced Materials in February 2013 to reflect the fact that it produces a variety of different products and supplies to many different industries.

 In September 2020 the company's headquarters moved from the Quadrant to York House, also in the centre of Windsor.

 In February 2023, the company announced that it had been hit by a cyber-security incident which had taken some of its systems offline and may cost it up to £12 million.

+In October 2025, a large part of the former Molten Metal Systems business unit was sold to the British group Vesuvius for US$108.7 million.

+Corporate structure

+Until 2023 the group was divided into five business units: Thermal Ceramics (23 locations), Molten Metal Systems (5 locations), Electrical Carbon (16 locations), Seals and Bearings (11 locations) and Technical Ceramics (17 locations).

+At the beginning of 2024, the five business units were merged into three segments.
+Thermal Ceramics and Molten Metal Systems became Thermal Products, Performance Carbon was formed from Electrical Carbon and around 90 % of Seals and Bearings, and Technical Ceramics and around 10 % of Seals and Bearings became the Technical Ceramics segment.

+In 2021, 27.4 percent of employees worked in the United States of America, 28.5 percent in Europe (UK: 9.5 percent) and about 14 percent in China.

+A total of four (global) development centers (Centre of Excellence, CoE) have been opened since 2008: